 Step by step guide

-3. Next up, if you have an existing registered business name, is to transfer the ownership of the business name to the new company.
+If you have an existing registered business name, transfer the ownership of the business name to the new company.
 This can be done on the ASIC website under the business names section.

-4. Amend any terms and conditions you may have, and also notify your clients and suppliers.
 You’ll need to advise them of your new bank account details and provide them with your new business terms and conditions.
-If you’re operating under contractual arrangments with your customers or suppliers, you will have to ensure the old contract is cancelled and a new one, with your company as the counterparty, is signed.
+If you’re operating under contractual arrangements with your customers or suppliers, you will have to ensure the old contract is cancelled and a new one, with your company as the counter party, is signed.
 You should do this as quickly and efficiently as possible in order to minimise the hassle for your accountant and your liabilities.